MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-add-on-submissions.md

 This resources contains sale info for an add-on.

+> [!IMPORTANT]
->**Important**&nbsp;&nbsp;The **Sale** resource is no longer supported, and currently you cannot get or modify the sale data for an add-on submission using the Windows Store submission API:
+> The **Sale** resource is no longer supported, and currently you cannot get or modify the sale data for an add-on submission using the Windows Store submission API.
+In the future, we will update the Windows Store submission API to introduce a new way to programmatically access sales information for add-on submissions.
 >    * After calling the [GET method to get an add-on submission](get-an-add-on-submission.md), the *sales* value will be empty.
 You can continue to use the Dev Center dashboard to get the sale data for your add-on submission.
 >    * When calling the [PUT method to update an add-on submission](update-an-add-on-submission.md), the information in the *sales* value is ignored.
 You can continue to use the Dev Center dashboard to change the sale data for your add-on submission.

-> In the future, we will update the Windows Store submission API to introduce a new way to programmatically access sales information for add-on submissions.

 This resource has the following values.